Quick Facts About Orangutans

 Most of this is pretty straightforward, but we definitely have a few recommendations based on our experience.

 - Comfortable, lightweight hiking clothes.
-These shirts from Columbia Sportswear are awesome for this.
+These PFG shirts from Columbia Sportswear are awesome for this.

 - Good hiking shoes that have been broken in for at least a month before this adventure.

-- Mosquito repellent – preferably with high DEET content.
+- Mosquito repellent – preferably with high DEET content in this situation.

 - Permethrin spray for clothing – apply it before you come to Indonesia to block mosquitos.
 It lasts several washings.